hyperledger/firefly/deploy/charts/firefly/README.md

-Configuring FireFly to use an [Ethereum](https://ethereum.org/en/) blockchain such as [Geth](https://geth.ethereum.org/), [Quorum](https://github.com/ConsenSys/quorum), or [Hyperledger Besu](https://www.hyperledger.org/use/besu) requires first having an instance of [FireFly Ethconnect](https://github.com/hyperledger/firefly-ethconnect) deployed and connected to an Ethereum node in the underlying network.
+Configuring FireFly to use an [Ethereum](https://ethereum.org/en/) blockchain such as [Geth](https://geth.ethereum.org/), [Quorum](https://github.com/ConsenSys/quorum), or [Hyperledger Besu](https://www.hyperledger.org/use/besu) requires first having an instance of [FireFly Ethconnect](https://github.com/hyperledger/firefly-ethconnect) deployed and connected to the JSONRPC port of an Ethereum node in the underlying network.

+As was noted in [Deployment Architecture](#deployment-architecture), the chart will include support for deploying Ethconnect as part of its `0.1.0` release.
+See [#272](https://github.com/hyperledger/firefly/issues/272) to track its progress.
+For now, you can either deploy Ethconnect yourself or use a cloud provider like [Kaleido](https://www.kaleido.io) which provides Ethconnect alongside its Ethereum nodes.

 Once you have an Ethconnect instance ready, FireFly then needs three pieces of configuration: